shaunkleyn/Series-Collection-Status-for-Kometa/README.md

 2. Copy the Python script to a folder of your preference (I suggest creating a dedicated folder for the script as we'll be using a Python virtual environemt to run it)
 3. Configure your URL's and API key & token in the `set-availability-labels.ini` file
 4. Using a terminal / command prompt, `cd` to the script's directory
-5. Run the following to create a virtual environment `python -m venv pmm-venv` or `python3 -m venv pmm-venv` (check which one works for you)
+5. Run the following to create a virtual environment `python -m venv .venv` or `python3 -m venv .venv` (check which one works for you)
-6. Activate the virtual environment using `pmm-venv\Scripts\activate`
+6. Activate the virtual environment using `.venv\Scripts\activate`
 7. Install ArrAPI using `pip install arrapi`
 8. Install Python PlexAPI using `pip install plexapi`
 9. Run the script using `python set-availability-labels.py`
-10. Update your PMM config to include the "availability.yml" configs and copy the overlays to your overlays folder
+10. Update your Kometa config to include the "availability.yml" configs and copy the overlays to your overlays folder
-11. Run PMM
+11. Run Kometa

 ## The Plex labels
 Show can either be complete, meaning all the seasons and episodes are availabe on disk, or incomplete, meaning some seasons or episodes are missing.
 However, if there's a new show or season that are being aired not all episodes will be available yet and I don't want to label it as "incomplete" because the missing episodes aren't available yet.
 Due to this I had to an "In progress" label.